xfaith4/GeminiAIOrchestrator/README.md

     python -m http.server
     ```
     Now you can open your browser and navigate to the local address provided (e.g., `http://localhost:3000` or `http://localhost:8000`).

----

-### Option 2: Deploying to GitHub Pages

-You can host this static application for free on GitHub Pages.

-1.  **Create a GitHub Repository:**
-    Push the project files to a new repository on your GitHub account.
-For security, it is highly recommended that you make this repository **private**.

-2.  **Embed your API Key:**
-    Follow the same **API Key Configuration** steps above to hardcode your API key into the `services/geminiService.ts` file.
-This is necessary because GitHub Pages has no backend to securely store the key.
-    -   Commit this change and push it to your repository.

-3.  **Enable GitHub Pages:**
-    -   In your GitHub repository, go to `Settings` > `Pages`.
-    -   Under "Build and deployment", select the `Source` as `Deploy from a branch`.
-    -   Choose the `main` branch (or whichever branch you are using) and the `/ (root)` folder.
-Click `Save`.
-    -   After a few minutes, your site will be live at the URL provided by GitHub.

 ## ✨ Key Features